symbat-bekzhigit/games/air hockey/README.md

 opposite direction (conservation of impulse)
 - Disk will also bounce off with the same angle (angle of incidence = angle of reflection)

+Here's the link to the video recording of my game: